-peer ip-address [key-id key-id] [version version] [prefer] no peer ip-address
+peer ip-address [key-id key-id | authentication-keychain keychain-name] [version version] [prefer] no peer ip-address

 This command configures symmetric active mode for an NTP peer.
 It is recommended that only known time servers be configured as peers and that authentication be enabled.